-British Gas has just announced a 5% cut to its gas prices for customers on its standard and Fix & Fall tariffs, to take effect from 27 Aug (see the MSE news story for full details).
+British Gas cut its gas prices by 5% for customers on its standard and Fix & Fall tariffs on 27 Aug (see the MSE news story for full details).
 Yet for most people this offering from the UK's biggest energy provider is in reality fix and fail.

 The premise of the deal is simple enough – "fixed prices that won't go up but may come down".
 It's what, in the old days, we used to call an energy cap.
 But MoneySavingExpert.com founder Martin Lewis isn't a fan…

 While this tariff gives a guaranteed price and the flexibility that it could drop prices, it's hugely, massively, overexpensive.
 Nothing can explain this as eloquently as a simple table.

 Average direct debit dual fuel costs based on Ofgem’s typical usage stats

 To find YOUR exact price & cheapest do a quick Cheap Energy Club comparison

 |Prices correct as of 2 Sep 2015 - prices vary by region.|